 Lifeworks proposes a solution to this double limitation.
 We expand the Markowitz paradigm of diversifying market risk to also include the two concepts of market regime risk and personal goals.

 Our asset allocation methodology is premised on a profound conviction: the core objective of the investment portfolio should be to maximize the investor’s probability of achieving their consumption and legacy goals.
 From this angle, the investment portfolio is the vehicle piloted by the financial plan.
 It is unique to the investor and it is liability-driven.
-Thus, it ought to be dynamic, flexible, liquid, and hedged, as required.
+Thus, it ought to be dynamic, flexible, and liquid.
 We will explain what these attributes mean below.
 It is truly a solution.

 Its objective shouldn’t be to amass the biggest pot of money possible, or to take the least amount of risk to best preserve capital.
 It should neither seek a satisfactory compromise between these two extremes by attributing a reductive risk tolerance score to the investor via an unreliable questionnaire to finally target an arbitrary level of risk, as is still the common practice.
 Such a practice tends to disconnect the portfolio from the plan.
-Thus, the resulting portfolio tends to be static, hardly flexible, sometimes illiquid, and rarely hedged.
+Thus, the resulting portfolio tends to be static, hardly flexible and sometimes illiquid.
 It is just a product.